R:\Bau\Blog >_

 • master the rather extensive toolbox for people-centered research, service innovation, design thinking, HCD, UX, agile, etc.

-• master the distinct flavors or genres of service design projects (growth/disruption, customer excellence, operational excellence, cultural transformation, product development, service/product branding, etc.)
+• master the distinct flavors or genres of service design projects (growth/disruption, customer excellence, employee engagement, operational excellence, ethical circularity, etc.)

 • master the idiosyncrasies and intricacies of specific service sectors (healthcare, energy, hospitality, retail, etc.)